What are natural resources?

 - Non-Renewable natural resources

 Renewable resources are those which can be generated again after it is used.
-For example water, wood and sunlight are some of the examples of renewable resources.
+For example water, wood and sunlight are some examples of renewable resources.

 A non-renewable resource is that which exhausts after frequent usage and sometimes it takes a long time to get generated like natural gas.
 One of the examples of the non-renewable natural resource is coal.
 Just like coal, there are many natural resources that are limited that means it cannot be recycled again.
 Most of the non-renewable resources cannot be recycled and thus it is important in the conservation of natural resources.
 There are some natural resources which have very high demand but with less availability.